nalyvka/odin-recipes/README.md

-An applicaton of Git commit rules and HTML at https://cbea.ms/git-commit/ and https://www.theodinproject.com/lessons/foundations-recipes respectively.
+An applicaton of Git commit rules and HTML found at https://cbea.ms/git-commit/ and https://www.theodinproject.com/lessons/foundations-recipes respectively.